Rikashiii/My_first_storybook/README.md

 # My First Storybook

 # How to View
-Click the link in START file.
+Click the link in the description to visit the site.

 # Created using GEMINI Pro